Books & Curriculum

 -

-The College Preparedness Manual draws on the Institute for Classical Dialogue’s experience working with teenagers in both institutional programs and one-to-one instruction.
-It is designed for use in classrooms, teen centers, and independent study.
+"College, Success." draws on the Institute for Classical Dialogue’s experience working with teenagers in both institutional programs and one-to-one instruction.